 Managers of train stations believe that VR training will significantly improve the safety and quality of the train stations in the UK.
 It will enable their staff to react more quickly and solve problems more efficiently.

 VR technology will likely be a disruptive force that will change the way many industries do business.
 Gaming and the entertainment industry have been the first on the bandwagon.
 VR pornography is also becoming incredibly popular.
-There is a massive market for virtual porn, games and movies.
+There is a massive market for vr games and movies.

 It is possible even the education system will pick up on the example that has been set by MTR Crossrail.
 Our generation has learned to drive a car by going to driving school and learning regulations by studying theory.
 Our children may learn it using VR glasses.